alnah005/raccoon_identification/Results/experiment4/README.md

-# Hyperparameter Tuning Expirement Comparison with/out Finetuning
+# Hyperparameter Tuning Experiment Comparison with/out Finetuning

 Here we try to find the distance threshold between boxes generated from volunteers and boxes obtained from the Mega detector before and after finetuning.